louking/contracts/docs/contract-admin-reference.rst

    Thank you so much for using FSRC for race support services for
    <Event> on <Date>.

-   If you’d like FSRC to post your results to the `Results <http://steeplechasers.org/competition/current-results/>`__ page of our website, please send these to results@steeplechasers.org.
+   If you'd like FSRC to post your results to the `Results <http://steeplechasers.org/competition/current-results/>`__ page of our website, please send these to results@steeplechasers.org.
    We recommend that you use our `race results